 Film Studies will appeal to people who are not only interested in watching films, but also in analysing them, learning more about the film industry, and even developing their own film-related practical skills.

-Studying Film at Carmel will require a willingness to be challenged and stretched academically.
-It is wide ranging in content and draws on many different contexts relating to films themselves, the industry and those who consume film-related products.
+The subject is wide ranging in content and draws on many different contexts relating to films themselves, the industry and those who consume film-related products.

-Film & Media Facilities
+Film Studies Facilities

 Where does this course lead?

-More than half of A Level Film students usually progress to directly relevant HE courses, with most others progressing to HE courses in wider creative arts/humanities
+More than half of A Level Film students usually progress to directly relevant HE courses, with most others progressing to HE courses in wider creative arts/humanities areas.

 Course Entry Requirements